Generalized Lens Categories via functors $\mathcal{C}^{\rm op}\to\mathsf{Cat}$: Abstract

 \section{Abstract}

 Lenses have a rich history and have recently received a great deal of attention from applied category theorists.
-We generalize the notion of lens by defining a category $\lens_F$ for any category $\cat{C}$ and functor $F\colon\cat{C}\op\to\smcat$, using a variant of the Grothendieck construction.
+We generalize the notion of lens by defining a category $\lens_F$ for any category $\cat{C}$ and functor $F\colon\cat{C}\op\to\smcat$, i.e.\ an indexed category, using a variant of the Grothendieck construction.
 All of the mathematics in this note is straightforward; the purpose is simply to see lenses in a broader context where some closely-related examples, such as ringed spaces and open continuous dynamical systems, can be included.